t5k10/hw-01/README.md

 # otus-cpp-elementary
-This is a repository for learning the c++ language.
+This is a repository for learning the C++ language.
 Branch test1